SWK ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, April 26, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Stanley Black & Decker, Inc. (: SWK) alleging that the Company violated federal securities laws.
+NEW YORK, May 2, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Stanley Black & Decker, Inc. (NYSE: SWK) alleging that the Company violated federal securities laws.

 Class Period: October 28, 2021 to July 28, 2022